 Possible action required

 - check that the list of students on your company registration is still up to date, with correctly spelt student names

-- set up reflective group discussions before the examination to encourage more thoughful answers.
+- set up reflective group discussions before the examination to encourage more thoughtful answers.
 A meeting for a discussion of the paper a week or so after taking it would encourage further learning

 - look out for email correspondence from Strathclyde Business School, confirming the exam arrangements in mid to late January